Farid El Alagui: Brentford

-On 6 August 2013, El Alagui began his 2013–14 season by coming on as a substitute for Emmanuel Oyeleke in the 54th minute of a League Cup first round match against Dagenham & Redbridge and scored two goals to help Brentford to a 3–2 extra time win.
-El Alagui scored a crucial injury time equaliser in a 1–1 draw with Gillingham on 17 August 2013.
-He scored two goals in Brentford's 5–3 Football League Trophy first round win over AFC Wimbledon on 3 September.
-In November and having started in only three of his first 12 appearances of the 2013–14 season, El Alagui expressed his frustration at being unable to force his way into Uwe Rösler's plans.
-El Alagui notched his sixth goal of the season in a 3–2 FA Cup second round defeat to Carlisle United on 7 December.
+At the start of the 2013–14 season, El Alagui scored twice for Brentford, in a 3–2 win against Dagenham & Redbridge in the first round of the League Cup.
+Shortly after the match, he spoke out his determination to fight for his place in the first team.
+A week later on 17 August 2013, El Alagui scored a crucial injury time equaliser in a 1–1 draw with Gillingham.
+He, once again, scored two goals in Brentford's 5–3 Football League Trophy first round win over AFC Wimbledon on 3 September 2013.
+However, by November and having started in only three of his first 12 appearances of the 2013–14 season, El Alagui expressed his frustration at being unable to force his way into Uwe Rösler's plans.
+On 7 December 2013, he notched his sixth goal of the season in a 3–2 FA Cup second round defeat to Carlisle United.
 News reports surfaced in mid-December that before his departure as manager, Rösler gave the go-ahead for El Alagui to move to Scottish Premiership club Partick Thistle on loan in January 2014, but El Alagui rubbished the speculation and reaffirmed his commitment to Brentford.
 What would be El Alagui's final appearance for the Bees came in a 3–1 victory over Milton Keynes Dons on 29 December, replacing Marcello Trotta after 81 minutes.
 El Alagui made 18 appearances and scored six goals during the 2013–14 season.
 He made 30 appearances and scored 9 goals during his two seasons with the club, his time with the Bees largely disrupted by his knee injury suffered in October 2012.

 Dundee United (loan)

 On 8 January 2014, El Alagui moved to Scottish Premiership club Dundee United on loan until the end of the 2013–14 season.

-He made his debut against Inverness CT in a 1–1 draw, after coming on as a substitute for the injured Brian Graham, on 12 January.
-El Alagui scored his first goal for the club, in a 1–1 draw with Partick Thistle on 1 February 2014.
-He finished the season having scored three goals in 15 appearances and, as he had been previously released by Brentford a week before his loan spell had finished, he left and became a free agent.
+On 12 January 2014, he made his debut for the club against Inverness CT in a 1–1 draw, after coming on as a substitute for the injured Brian Graham in the 52nd minute.
+Two weeks later on 1 February 2014, El Alagui scored his first goal for the club, in a 1–1 draw with Partick Thistle.
+He found his playing time, coming from the substitute bench in a number of matches.
+On 28 February 2014, El Alagui scored his second goal for Dundee United, in a 3–1 win against Hibernian.
+On 3 May 2014, he scored his third goal for the club, in a 1–1 draw against Inverness Caledonian Thistle.
+At the end of the 2013–14 season, El Alagui finished the season having scored three goals in 15 appearances and, as he had been previously released by Brentford a week before his loan spell had finished, he left and became a free agent.